 This training course in Dubai will be of benefit to those who find themselves responsible for or involved with maritime security at port facilities.
-In addition, it will raise awareness for personnel who have been allocated potential or specific tasks in an existing security program.

 Duration